edamla/mediterraneanagency/_books/2021-09-01-hamza-ibn-abd-al-muttalib.md

 inhabitants was undoubtedly Hamza.
 By nature, he loved hunting, adventure, valor, and disliked a still life.
-Returning from the hunt, meeting the Kaaba and circumambulating it would give him a differ- ent pleasure.
+Returning from the hunt, meeting the Kaaba and circumambulating it would give him a different pleasure.
 For some reason, something broke inside him, his heart would melt while he was circumambulating.
-The sight of Hamza’s circumambulation on the way back from the hunt was worth seeing, be- cause the humble attitude of Hamza, who was a valiant man who did not bow to the mountains, was more valuable than others who were not as brave as him.
+The sight of Hamza’s circumambulation on the way back from the hunt was worth seeing, because the humble attitude of Hamza, who was a valiant man who did not bow to the mountains, was more valuable than others who were not as brave as him.
 Because it would not be so remarkable for